Chocoversum Hamburg

 Who is the Chocoversum suitable for?

-The Chocoversum is aimed at all age groups and offers an exciting experience for both adults and children.
-Families can dive into the world of chocolate together and learn in a playful manner.
-Children particularly enjoy creating their own chocolate bars and discovering various flavors.
-For adults, the tour provides interesting insights into the production and history of chocolate, as well as information on sustainable cultivation and fair production.
-The Chocoversum is also an attractive destination for groups, school classes, or corporate outings, as it combines education and enjoyment in an entertaining way.
+The Chocoversum is aimed at all age groups and is an exciting experience for both adults and children.
+Families can dive into the world of chocolate together and learn in a playful way.
+Children particularly enjoy creating their own chocolate bar and discovering different flavors.
+For adults, the tour offers interesting insights into the production and history of chocolate as well as information about sustainable cultivation and fair production.
+The Chocoversum is also an attractive option for groups, school classes, or company outings, as it combines education and enjoyment in an entertaining way.

 Category Price